How Long does your Hair have to be to Get a Perm? Can you perm short hair?

 I think now we have established the fact that even short hair looks fantastic with a perm.
 It was something that women did ages ago, but now girls with straight hair dream of having that voluminous curly hair look.

 However, making short hair with perms look good is an art.
-Your curls can either end up looking like a bird’s nest or a cute retro style curl with a fresh and youthful spirit.
+Your curls can either end up looking like a bird’s nest or a cute retro-style curl with a fresh and youthful spirit.
 The best thing about short permed hair is that they are low maintenance.

 You don’t have to think about styling them every day, and they don’t come in the way of your work too.

 Getting a perm requires you to sit in your salon chair for a minimum of two and a half hours.
 It is a long process and requires to be prepped even before you start with the actual perm treatment.
-Perms in short length usually lasts for 3-4 months.
+Perms in short length usually last for 3-4 months.

 The hair is set in curls or waves through the perming rods and then treated with the perming solution to make it last for months.

 There are many styles for short permed hair.
-For women who don’t want to waste their time fixing their hair every morning, they can go for a style that will keep their hair length till the head.
+For women who don’t want to waste their time fixing their hair every morning, they can go for a style that will keep their hair length to the head.

 The curls should be loose and large enough that they don’t feel too tight on the head.
 It will look very natural as well.
 You can also mix tight and loose curls so that the hairstyle appears much more natural and attractive.